zeeshanali/Online-Help/docs/Install_Guide/ig_ch_15_appC_backup_recovery.md

-Just as for any critical server infrastructure, it is essential to maintain a comprehensive and consistent backup of the system configuration for all of the servers managed by Manager for Lustre* server software, and to maintain a repeatable and reliable method for recovering file system services in the event of a failure.
+Just as for any critical server infrastructure, it is essential to maintain a comprehensive and consistent backup of the system configuration for all of the servers managed by Intel® Manager for Lustre* software server software, and to maintain a repeatable and reliable method for recovering file system services in the event of a failure.

-Backup and recovery of Manager for Lustre* MDS and OSS server software involves the following components:
+Backup and recovery ofIntel® Manager for Lustre* software MDS and OSS server software involves the following components:

 -   Operating system installation and configuration, to include: